estifie/ilbank-tg-web/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+Or, you can build the project for production and start the production server.

-To build the project for production, you can run the following command:
+6.2.
+To build the project for production, run the following command:

 ```bash
 npm run build
 ```

+6.2.1.
 After building the project, you can start the production server with the following command:

 ```bash
 npm run start